prismicio-community/eleventy-plugin-prismic/DOCUMENTATION.md

 	// Value of the `rel` attribute on links with `target="_blank"` rendered by shortcodes, defaults to `noopener noreferrer` linkBlankTargetRelAttribute?: string;

+	// Default widths to use when rendering an image with `{ widths: "defaults" }`, defaults to `@prismicio/helpers` defaults imageWidthSrcSetDefaults?: number[];

+	// Default pixel densities to use when rendering an image with `{ pixelDensities: "defaults" }`, defaults to `@prismicio/helpers` defaults imagePixelDensitySrcSetDefaults?: number[];
 };
 ```